Strategically Focused Research Network (SFRN) Cardiovascular Kidney Metabolic Syndrome: Heterogeneity in Women

 • Investigator Team – Qualifications of each PI to provide scientific and administrative leadership for their respective projects; demonstrated commitment of each PI, and experience in the area(s) of studies proposed; qualifications of investigators, and co-investigators and the research team; training experience.

 • Diversity of the Research Team – In keeping with AHA’s core values of diversity and inclusivity, AHA is committed to broadening the diversity of investigators supported by programmatic, multi-investigator initiatives it offers.
-As such, the AHA strongly recommends that at least 25% of key personnel of the research team belong to groups who are under-represented in science and medicine (as defined above).
+As such, the AHA strongly recommends that at least 25% of key personnel of the research team belong to groups who are under-represented in science and medicine.
+The AHA believes diversity and inclusion is an essential component to driving its mission and strongly encourages applications by women, underrepresented racial and ethnic groups in the sciences, military veterans, people with physical and mental impairments, individuals from disadvantaged backgrounds, members of the LGBTQ+ community, and those who have experienced varied and non-traditional career trajectories.
 Applicants should address the diverse composition of the proposed research team and should comment on steps their institution(s) has taken/is taking to expand and support diverse investigators.

 • Environment – Institutional commitment, resources and facilities to sustain the Center; institutional resources available to complete the project; analytical resources available to the project; letter from Center Director’s Department Head assuring the department and institution’s support of the Center along with confirmation that the Center Director will devote at least 20% effort towards the Center.
 Other Center personnel may be appointed to assist the Director in the administration of the Center.
 However, the Director will be required to devote 20% effort to the Center.